What is aspartame?

-Higher consumption of aspartame and imbalances in neurotransmitters are also associated with mental emotional symptoms like irritability and depression.
+Higher consumption of aspartame and imbalances in neurotransmitters are also associated with mental and emotional symptoms like irritability and depression.
 People with mood disorders are especially sensitive to aspartame.

 Trigger migraines and headaches.

-Cause damages to the liver and kidneys.
+Cause damage to the liver and kidneys.

 Impair heart function.

-Lead to reduced heart rate variability, sympathetic dominance and lead to loss of vagal tone
+Lead to reduced heart rate variability, sympathetic dominance, and lead to loss of vagal tone

-Can also lead to hypertrophy of myocytes (enlargement of heart muscle cells)
+It can also lead to hypertrophy of myocytes (enlargement of heart muscle cells)